Vaccinations

 - Ensure correct vaccine storage, dosage, and expiry date.

-Care During the Procedure
+Care during the procedure

 - Perform hand hygiene and use sterile equipment.